 This should inform students on the syllabus about your policy on lateness and absences so that there is no misunderstanding about the impact (if any) on grades.
 This often becomes important in grade grievance procedures, too.
 Some departments have agreed on a department-wide policy; consult with your Chair if you are unsure.
 If there is no departmental policy, the attendance policy is set by individual instructors.

-Outcomes and Designations
+PROGRAM LEARNING Outcomes and SPECIAL Designations

 USF policies and legal declarations